FW-Zalando-Java-Backend-Engineer/Healthcare-Management-System/README.md

 ## 🚀 **Get started!**

-1️⃣ Plan your models and fields.
+* 1️⃣ Plan your models and fields.
-2️⃣ Set up MongoDB connection.
+* 2️⃣ Set up MongoDB connection.
-3️⃣ Create repositories.
+* 3️⃣ Create repositories.
-4️⃣ Implement validation.
+* 4️⃣ Implement validation.
-5️⃣ Expose REST endpoints.
+* 5️⃣ Expose REST endpoints.
-6️⃣ Test your API!
+* 6️⃣ Test your API!

 ---

 ✅ **Need help?**

 * Ask in Slack.
-* Schedule office hours with your instructor.
+* Meet in breakout rooms with your instructor.

 ---